Welcome to the Holland Society

 President of the Holland Society - president@hollandsociety.org

-Ethan Van Ness is a career public servant with a decade of experience as a policy and rules staffer in the U.S. House of Representatives.
-He currently serves as Senior Advisor at the Connecticut Department of Energy and Environmental Protection.
+Ethan Van Ness is a career public servant with more than a decade of experience as a policy and rules staffer in the U.S. House of Representatives.
+He currently serves as Senior Advisor on the House Committee on Oversight and Government Reform.

 As the son of a history teacher, he is dedicated to ensuring that the American public remembers its history in order to build a better future.
-He believes that the Holland Society can be a key partner in the effort to ensure that our nation's history, whether good, bad, or otherwise is remembered, contextualized, and shared effectively with the public.
+He believes that the Holland Society can and must be a key partner in the effort to ensure that our nation's history is accurately remembered, contextualized, and shared effectively with the public.

 Image